leviN1998/Master_Thesis/doc/progress-report/progressreport.md

 # Summary

-* Started Recording of dataset including sidespin
+* Not that much, had an exam today
+* Implemented FireNet and trained succesfully on n-mnist
 * Some code fixes on the simulator
-* Continued working on the learning pipeline (almost ready to do first experiment)
-* Got the image collecting part from Thomas to work.
-Need to run SpinDOE now
+* Image collecting and SpinDOE now fully working
+* Labeled and preprocessed own dataset

 # Open questions
-* Nothing for now
+* When using Firenet i needed to have residual connections around every GRU cell to be able to learn when including full noise timesteps.
+Is is okay or do i need to bugfix somewhere?

 # Next steps

+* Finish DataLoader class for own dataset
+* Train Firenet on Top-/Backpsin dataset
-* Do first learning run withFirenet on Topspin dataset (almost there)
+* Train Firenet on Full-spin dataset
+* Collect real data to check if model works on that as well
+* Move to regression instead of classification